-The resistivity imaging technique employs a line of metal stakes (electrodes) temporarily inserted in the topsoil through which electrical current is made to flow.
-Different materials have different resistances which are linked to moisture content, and therefore porosity.
-Hard, dense features such as rock will give a relatively high resistance while features such as a ditch, which retain moisture, give a relatively low response.
-This means that bedrock, fissures ad other geological trends can be mapped.
+Resistivity imaging techniques employ a line of metal stakes (electrodes) temporarily inserted in the topsoil through which electrical current is made to flow.
+The voltage is converted into a resistivity value.
+This represents average ground resistivity between the electrodes.
+Different materials have different resistances, which are linked to moisture content, or porosity.
+Hard, dense features such as rock will give a relatively high resistance while features such as a ditch, which retain moisture, give a lower response.
+This means that bedrock, fissures and other geological trends can be mapped.

 Depth probes provide models of vertical variations in ground resistivity using an expanding electrode array offset from a central reference point.
 Depth penetration increases with wider electrode separation.
 This provides a one dimensional layered resistivity model.
 Composite sections are produced by interpolating between depth probes at regular intervals along a survey line.
 Resistivity Imaging aka resistivity tomography, is an advanced development of the method.
 Enhanced data quality and resolution provide continuous two-dimensional resistivity models.
 Fifty or more electrodes are setout in an even spaced array, connected to a computer-controlled resistivity meter via multi-core cables.

 Unit electrode spacing is determined by parameters that include profile length, desired resolution and targeted depth penetration.
 A switching unit takes a series of constant separation readings along the length of the electrode array.
 The separation between sampled electrodes is then widened to increase the effective depth penetration and the procedure is repeated, as shown above.
 Readings are taken down to 20 levels of increasing depth range.
 This means that we can assess larger deeper and shallower smaller features, as shown below.